goodandco/obsidian-project-flow/README.md

 You’ll be asked for:
 1. Project name → stored as $_PROJECT_NAME
 2. Project tag → stored as $_PROJECT_TAG
+3. Project ID (used as task prefix) → stored as $_PROJECT_ID
-3. Parent name (optional) → stored as $_PROJECT_PARENT
+4. Parent name (optional) → stored as $_PROJECT_PARENT
-4. Dimension → select from your configured list
+5. Dimension → select from your configured list
-5. Category → select from the chosen dimension
+6. Category → select from the chosen dimension

 After collecting inputs, ProjectFlow creates the project structure and files, filling template variables accordingly.